Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 The sonde also has some power saving capabilities, like radio sleep and LED turn OFF at heights.
 In future, it is planned to implement GPS power saving and MCU sleep.

 #### powerSave features
+The sonde has GPS power saving features, described later in GPS opeartion modes.

-Currently, power saving features are activated above certain altitude.
+Besides that, some power saving features are activated above certain altitude.
 This behaviour is determined by the `powerSaveAltitude` variable in meters.
 The power saving changes 2 settings - radio TX power and interval between radio modes. <br>

 After the power saving mode is entered (gpsAlt > powerSaveAltitude), the radio TX power is changed (usually lowered) from the `defaultRadioPwrSetting` to `powerSaveRadioPwrSetting`.
 This particular behaviour can be disabled by setting the `powerSaveRadioPwrSetting` to -1. <br>